29 Dec Can I Detox from Heroin at Home?

 Potential Complications of Detoxing from Heroin at Home

-Despite claims from other people that it’s possible to detox from heroin at home, here is why heroine detox at home can be potentially dangerous.
+Despite claims from other people that it’s possible to detox from heroin at home, here is why heroin detox at home can be potentially dangerous.

 Heroin detox can make any pre-existing health conditions worse.
 If you suffer from hypertension, detoxing without medical supervision can prove life-threatening.